joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ##### Plan
 1. Finish up documentation, with submission on Thursday evening at the very latest.
 2. Fix up any last-minute bugs, and merge into **master** as a release for project submission.
-3. Potentially, look at avenues to publicly serve our application using GitHub pages.
+3. Potentially, look at avenues to publicly serve our application.
+4. Create the project video.

 ##### Outcomes and Review
 1. As expected, there were a few bugs that required some attention and have now been fixed.
 2. Documentation was successfully completely and merged into our repo the day before submission (6th May 2021).
-3. Decided not to go with publicly serving our application due to lack of time.
+3. We had to rescope and decided not to go with publicly serving our application as this would impact the quality of documentation on our existing work.

 ## CI/CD Pipeline
 ### Continuous Integration with GitHub